📊 Replace Google Analytics with warehouse analytics.

 Data privacy control

 The relationship between aperture and exposure necessitates the third aspect of data control: data privacy control.
-Specifically, this relates to for what do you use the data.
+Data privacy refers specifically to how data is used and what it is used for.
 While there is a close relationship between data privacy control and data security control, there is a clear distinction.
 Security control manages who has access to the data.
 Privacy control considers what the data is used for and whether or not that usage meets the end user’s expectation of privacy and/or complies with legal standards such as GDPR or CCPA.

 In the case of Snowflake and S3, their employees probably have some level of access to your raw data, but for them to make sense of clickstream data, there would need to be some reverse engineering to understand event semantics, etc. Furthermore, they don’t have any way of tying data across customers and creating a user profile similar to Google.
 Also, in S3, you can store the data encrypted, which would make it even harder for someone inside of AWS to reverse engineer—they would need to understand your app, get the keys, and then make sense of the data.